Blog · Review Essay · Last reviewed June 25, 2026

 That part of the book is morally attractive and politically incomplete.
 Care work is not outside the economy.
 It is gendered, racialized, underpaid, credentialed unevenly, and often managed by the same institutions that adopt automation.
 To say that humans should do more human work is only a beginning.
 The harder question is who pays for it, who controls it, and whether care becomes a refuge from automation or another interface for automation to manage.

 The book becomes sharper when read against recent labor data.
-The 2026 AI Index reports that AI's labor effects are appearing unevenly, with entry-level workers in exposed occupations hit first and organizations expecting more reductions in the coming year.
+The 2026 AI Index reports that AI's labor effects are appearing unevenly, concentrated in hiring pipelines and younger workers in exposed occupations; it reports that employment for software developers ages 22 to 25 fell nearly 20% from 2024 and that one-third of organizations surveyed expected AI-related workforce reductions in the coming year.
+It also reports that China accounted for 54% of industrial robot installations globally in 2024.
 Lee's old warning about displacement has not been settled by the arrival of generative AI.
 It has become more concrete.

 What Aged Unevenly